 - a. receive one dose of an inactivated IBR, BVD, PI3, BRSV product more than 21 days and not more than 40 days prior to entry to LEC. - b. receive at least one dose of an inactivated product against Hemophilus somnus and be immunized against Mannheimemia hemolytica (Pasteurella) using a commercially available product specifically targeted to the leukotoxin of the organism.
-Questions concerning acceptable products should be referred to the LEC station veterinarian (Dr. Griel, 814-865-1321). - c. immunizations must be documented on the health delivery form supplied by the Livestock Evaluation Center and signed by the attending veterinarian. - C. Heifers must be free of clinical signs of infectious and contagious diseases upon arrival at LEC.
-This includes active ringworm, active pinkeye, warts, etc. Heifers meeting any one of the following criteria will not be accepted for penning: - a. clinical signs of infectious and contagious disease upon arrival at LEC - b. inability to verify diagnostic test results. - c. immunizations not performed at least 21 days prior to delivery - D. All horned heifers must be dehorned in time to allow proper healing before the heifers enter the Center.

-E. No implanted heifers will be accepted for the test or sold through the sale.
+Questions concerning acceptable products should be referred to the LEC station veterinarian (Dr. Griel, 814-865-1321). - c.
+Receive at least one dose of a product containing antigens of 8 clostridial organisms. - d. immunizations must be documented on the health delivery form supplied by the Livestock Evaluation Center and signed by the attending veterinarian. - C. Heifers must be free of clinical signs of infectious and contagious diseases upon arrival at LEC.
+This includes active ringworm, active pinkeye, warts, etc. Heifers meeting any one of the following criteria will not be accepted for penning: - a. clinical signs of infectious and contagious disease upon arrival at LEC - b. inability to verify diagnostic test results. - c. immunizations not performed at least 21 days prior to delivery - D. All horned heifers must be dehorned in time to allow proper healing before the heifers enter the Center. - E. No implanted heifers will be accepted for the test or sold through the sale.